stimulant/Cinder-NVP/README.md

 A Cinder block for using Nvidia Path extensions

 This block will only work on Nvidia Cards with a driver that has the Path SDK extensions.
 Visual studio 2012 project files are included.
 Should work on Linux as well.
 The Nvidia Path Rendering SDK uses a stencil and cover approach where the driver initially rasterizes paths to the stencil buffer and then covers the path's area with simple geometry which gives it shading capabilities.
 See https://developer.nvidia.com/nv-path-rendering for more info on the Nvidia Path Rendering SDK.
+For some text functionality you will need a copy of the freetype dll in your system path.
+I have included a .dll in the source.

 #Notes for building samples